 § 1 Business Name and Domicile

-The business name of the company is KONE Oyj and in English, KONE Corporation.
-Its domicile is Helsinki.
+The business name of the company is KONE Oyj in Finnish and KONE Corporation in English.
+The company' s domicile is Helsinki.

-The company’s field of operation is the metal industry, primarily the mechanical engineering and electrical engineering industries, trade in the products of the metal industry, and industrial and business activities related to these.
-In addition, the company may engage in the buying, selling, owning, and administration of property and securities.
+The company's business area is the metal industry, primarily the mechanical engineering and electro-technical industry, trade in products of the metal industry, and related industrial, consulting and other business operations.
+The company may also develop, provide, and sell digital services and software relating to its business.
+In addition, the company can carry on the buying, selling, ownership and management of property and securities.

 § 3 Shares